 Not only is the hardware store packed with unexpected wedding inspiration, but if you’re looking for where to buy wedding decorations, it’s actually a great spot.
 Snag a stack of paint chips for endless DIY options (think a wall of ombre escort cards) or head over to the garden center for mini succulents to dress up your tables or use as favors.
 Plus, if you’re tackling any big projects like building your own backdrop or ceremony arbor, you’re definitely in the right place.

-If words like vintage, industrial, or eclectic are in your wedding vocabulary, you’ll want to look a bit off the beaten path when it comes to where to buy wedding decorations.
+If words like vintage, industrial, or eclectic are in your wedding vocabulary, you’ll want to look a bit off the beaten path when it comes to wedding decor stores.
 Check your local events for upcoming flea markets, estate sales, auctions, and the like.
 Not only can these outings feel like a fun scavenger hunt, but if you’ve caught a lucky day, you might find that one-of-a-kind piece your wedding decor was missing.

-Craft stores like Michaels, Hobby Lobby, and JOANN Fabric and Craft Store (just to name a few) are guaranteed to become every DIY couple’s new best friend.
+Craft stores like Michaels and JOANN Fabric and Craft Store (just to name a few) are guaranteed to become every DIY couple’s new favorite wedding decor stores.
 Filled with everything under the sun for those do-it-yourself projects, you’ll be making frequent trips to load up on essentials that every crafter needs.
 Pro tip: always do a quick search online for coupons before hitting the store and have those QR codes ready to go at checkout.